 Over 20,000(!) species of mushroom-forming fungi support the health and diversity of multiple ecosystems.
 Technically, what are mushrooms?
 How do they live, and what are some of the myriad ways they disperse, reproduce, and (even) communicate?
 Perhaps most important, how can we use mushrooms to help feed humanity and heal the biosphere?

 Our speaker is Dr. Dennis Desjardin, Professor Emeritus of Biology at San Francisco State University, and Director Emeritus of SFSU’s Thiers Herbarium.
-As the author of California Mushrooms and Chief Mycologist for Tempera Organics, Inc., Dr. Desjardin is known as the “Mushroom Guru of the West Coast.”
+As the author of California Mushrooms and Chief Mycologist for Sempera Organics, Inc., Dr. Desjardin is known as the “Mushroom Guru of the West Coast.”
 This event is co-presented by Wonderfest and the San Francisco Public Library.

 Dr. Dennis Desjardin